azure-ad-b2c/samples/policies/migrate-to-entra-external-id-for-customers-full/readme.md

-# Azure AD B2C Hybrid Interface for Entra External ID
+# Azure AD B2C Interface for Entra External ID migration

 Please log any issues or questions in the repo.